idsc-frazzoli/tensor/README.md

 Version `0.2.0`

 Features:
 * multi-dimensional arrays: scalars, vectors, matrices, n-linear forms, Lie algebra ad-tensor, ...
 * scalars are real, or complex numbers, or from finite fields, etc.
 * values are encoded as exact fractions, or in double precision
 * other projects can customize the scalars for instance to attach physical units such as `javax.measure.Unit`
+* import from and export to `Mathematica`, `CSV`-, and image files

 The naming of functions, as well as the string format of the expressions are inspired by Wolfram's `Mathematica`.